SManeesha99/StudentManagment/README.md

 3. Fill in the fields to add a new student or update an existing record.
 4. Press the **Save** button to save the changes.

-## Contributing

-1. Fork the repository.
-2. Create a new branch for your feature (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -m 'Add feature'`).
-4. Push to the branch (`git push origin feature-name`).
-5. Create a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.